 Everyone, however, talks about whether coffee is too strong, too weak, or just the right strength.
-So, in today’s Summer School session, we’ll learn about what coffee strength technically means and, more importantly, how you can use that knowledge to make your cup of coffee more to your liking.
+So, today we’re discussing what coffee strength technically means and, more importantly, how you can use that knowledge to make your cup of coffee more to your liking.

 Strength and Caffeine